Blog > Here are the 10 Elements of Quality Team Meetings

 8. Debate Protocol

-Be sure to eliminate personal attacks and ego from the conversation.
-A group meeting is not the time to give feedback on any single team member’s performance.
-If you sense that the conversation is moving in the direction of personal attacks, ask employees to schedule a time with the meeting assistant during which they can discuss the issue with the people directly involved in the conflict.
+Additionally, be sure to eliminate personal attacks and ego from the conversation.
+A group meeting is not the time to give feedback on a team member’s performance.
+If you sense that the conversation is moving toward personal attacks, ask employees to schedule a time with the meeting assistant during which they can discuss the issue with the people directly involved in the conflict.

 9. Brevity